NathanWichmann/Portfolio-Update/README.md

 # Acceptance Criteria
 <copied from the homework assignment directly>
-GIVEN I need to sample a potential employee's previous work
+GIVEN I need to sample a potential employee's previous work/
-WHEN I load their portfolio
+WHEN I load their portfolio/
 THEN I am presented with the developer's name, a recent photo, and links to sections about them, their work, and how to contact them
 WHEN I click one of the links in the navigation
 THEN the UI scrolls to the corresponding section